 Nov.
 27, 2018

-BLOOMINGTON, Ill. — For the fourth time in the past six years, Illinois Wesleyan University’s Ethics Bowl team qualified for Nationals by placing fourth out of 32 teams at the Upper Midwest Regional competition on Nov.
+BLOOMINGTON, Ill. — For the fourth time in the past seven years, Illinois Wesleyan University’s Ethics Bowl team qualified for Nationals by placing fourth out of 32 teams at the Upper Midwest Regional competition on Nov.
 17 at the Illinois Institute of Technology in Chicago.